SHEEP AND LAMBS

 Grazing sheep became a normal part of the landscape, and this has more or less continued to the present day.
 Until just a year or two ago, the UK had the highest sheep population in Europe.
 The sheep population now stands at

 This downward trend is explained by the fact that the EU farm subsidies per head of livestock were withdrawn in 2004.
-They were replaced by the 'single farm payment', which relates to the acreage of the farm rather than the number of animals kept and is also dependent on the farm's "public good", in terms of food production and environmental improvements.
+They were replaced by the 'single farm payment', which relates to the acreage of the farm rather than the number of animals kept, with a smaller proportion being also dependent on the farm's "public good", in terms of food production and environmental improvements.
 This significant change aimed to lessen the devastating effects of overgrazing during the previous decades, and it has certainly had the effect of slightly diminishing the sheep population.
 But aside from subsidies, the essential income from sheep farming is its annual cash crop.